 This year opened my eyes to truly being present and living in the moment.
 And to trust myself.

-- Start writing my first novel, set during WW1 and WW2, inspired by my family’s experiences.
+- I start writing my first novel, set during WW1 and WW2, inspired by my family’s experiences.
 The above photo is my grandad.

-- Tour sites of WW1 and 2 in France for novel research.
+- I fulfil a life-long dream to tour the sites of WW1 and 2 in France to complete my research for the novel.
 Such a moving experience.
-Lay flowers at the memorials of relatives and family friends.
+I lay flowers at the memorials of relatives and family friends.

-- Read 25 books – having to sacrifice reading time for writing and research.
+- I read 25 books – having to sacrifice reading time for writing and research.

-- Visit my brothers in Sydney, Australia for the first time and get to my friend’s wedding in Melbourne.
+- I visit my brothers in Sydney, Australia for the first time, after they’ve lived there for fifteen years, and also get to my friend’s wedding in Melbourne.

-- Attend workshops with and continue studying the work of Gabor Mate around addiction and trauma.
+- I attend workshops with and continue studying the work of Gabor Mate around addiction and trauma.

-- Attend first book writing retreat with Linda Sivertsen.
+- I attend my first book writing retreat with Linda Sivertsen.